 Winnette Sampson

-Winnette has over 16 years of expertise in establishing strategic corporate partnership programs, fundraising initiatives and marketing campaigns to drive new and sustained investment from donors.
-She hopes to build upon Kids Help Phone’s previous successes by deepening relationships and developing philanthropic opportunities with new and existing partners.
+Winnette has over 18 years of expertise in establishing strategic corporate partnership programs, fundraising initiatives and marketing campaigns to drive new and sustained investment from donors.
+At Kids Help Phone, she helps unlock a strategic mindset, a data-driven approach, exceptional relationships and successful fundraising activities.

 Born and raised in Trinidad, Winnette now calls the Greater Toronto Area (GTA) home.
-Here, she indulges in books, music, travel and food in order to find joy and celebrate with her loved ones.
+Here, she indulges in books, music, travel and food to find joy and celebrate with her loved ones.

 Photo credit: Kevin Van Paassen